NicolasBighetti/twitchplaysreborn/README.md

 }
 ```

-compile again
-And run
+Compile and run.
-You should be able to move your Pawn from the chat after  "Bot activated !" have been prompt in the chat
+You should be able to move your Pawn from the chat after "Bot activated !" have been prompt in the chat.
-See the output log for more details (window/developer tool/outputlog).
+See the output log for more details (**Window/Developer tools/Outputlog**).

 ![nic](https://github.com/Paltoquet/UnrealTutoRessource/blob/master/movement.PNG)

-You have full access to the source files
+You have full access to the source files.
-Check TwitchGameMode.cpp for more information or a TwitchPawn.cpp
+Check TwitchGameMode.cpp for more information or a TwitchPawn.cpp.
-You can try to move your ball left and right by adding commands too, good exercise
+You can try to move your ball left and right by adding commands too, good exercise.

 You can drag and drop more AMyTwitchPawn in to your level but you will need to type join [0-9]* to select a team and then type your command.

 ###Create Custom Event

-Not fill for the moment go see TwitchGameMode constructor
-and ActorTwitchEventListener for the implementation of the listener
+Not fill for the moment, see TwitchGameMode constructor and ActorTwitchEventListener for the implementation of the listener.

 You need to implement TwitchEventListener on one of your class (actor,gamemode,everything you want)
-Then bind it to your event at creation, care you need to notify the TwitchMessageReceiver with the setEvent method.
+Then bind it to your event at creation, care you need to notify the TwitchMessageReceiver with the SetEvent method.

 ```C++